 Section I -Declaration and Signature

 If you are capable of signing your own application, then that is what you should do.
 This form allows for an authorized representative to sign on your behalf; however, we have experienced very inconsistent treatment of this by various medical adjudicators.
-Some will insist the ONLY the applicant can sign, even though this is clearly not what is indicated on the form.
+Some will insist that ONLY the applicant can sign, even though this is clearly not what is indicated on the form.

 Sign the form with a pen, rather than by using an electronic signature.
 We have attempted to use electronic signatures, with legally compliant certificates of authentication, and they will sometimes still be rejected by some Service Canada offices.